Choose Outside Summer Challenge

 Watch the sunrise or sunset

-Skip rocks across a lake or ocean
+Skip rocks across a river or ocean

 Share a picnic lunch with friends